What is Break-even Point?

 Break-even point (BEP) is a term in accounting that refers to the situation where a company’s revenues and expenses were equal within a specific accounting period.
 It means that there were no net profits or no net losses for the company – it “broke even”.
 BEP may also refer to the revenues that are needed to be reached in order to compensate for the expenses incurred during a specific period.

 For example, Company ABC spent $100,000 on manufacturing costs and also acquired revenues worth $100,000.
 In such a case, the company only achieved its break-even point, which means it didn’t lose anything but it didn’t earn anything either.

 Accounting Break-even Point vs. Financial Break-even Point

-There are several differences between accounting break-even point and financial break-even point.
+There are several differences between the accounting break-even point and the financial break-even point.

 Accounting break-even point, on the one hand, is the easiest and most common method of analyzing profits.
 It is easily calculated by taking the total expenses on a particular production and computing how many units of the product need to be sold in order to cover the expenses.